 - Sitting for too long is now recognized by many health professionals as a serious concern.
 Unfortunately, not all office managers and bosses agree and many people who work outside of the home have to sit all day.
 But when you work from home, you get to decide how long you sit and stand each day.
-You could consider designing a writing space that has multiple surfaces of varying heights and then move your laptop or keyboard to sitting and standing heights throughout the day.
+You could consider designing a writing space that has multiple surfaces of varying heights and then move your laptop or keyboard from sitting to standing heights throughout the day.

-Virginia Woolf, who famously said, “A woman must have money and a room of her own if she is to write fiction,” did most of her writing in a toolshed with a garden view, a plain wooden table and an oil lamp.
+Virginia Woolf, who famously said, “A woman must have money and a room of her own if she is to write fiction,” did most of her writing in a toolshed with a garden view, a plain wooden table, and an oil lamp.

 Like many writers, George Bernard Shaw preferred to work in solitude.
-Of his writing space, whick consisted of a white painted desk, a wicker chair, and a typewriter, "People bother me.
+Of his writing space, which consisted of a white painted desk, a wicker chair, and a typewriter, "People bother me.
 I came here to hide from them."

-You can check out gorgeous pictures of the studios, offices and hideouts of some of the world's most creative people at thewritelife.com.
+You can check out gorgeous pictures of the studios, offices, and hideouts of some of the world's most creative people at thewritelife.com.

-The most important thing in designing your writing space is that it makes you feel like a serious writer, with serious work to do—even if you are write as a hobby.
+The most important thing in designing your writing space is that it makes you feel like a serious writer, with serious work to do—even if you are writing as a hobby.
 A good writing space will inspire you to be disciplined.
 It will make sitting down to work every day feel like a treat.

 Check out the video montage below of gorgeous home office ideas.